mghengel/offers/README.md

 browser as a single page application.

 ### Requirements
- * [ ] Build a single page application using a javascript frontend framework or library
+ * [ ] Build a single page application using a JavaScript frontend framework or library
- * [ ] Pull json data from the server
+ * [ ] Pull JSON data from the server
  * [ ] Display offers in a gallery
  * [ ] View an individual offer
  * [ ] Provide code in a private git repo (hosted or in an archive)